 The CalArts Poster Archive was initiated in 1995 when faculty members Shelley Stepp and Kary Arimoto-Mercer began collecting posters from the CalArts hallways in order to preserve the designs.
 Shelley and Kary housed and began to catalogue the archive, which quickly grew in size with collections donated by Ed Fella and Michael Worthington.
 Stepp continued to collect posters from students and faculty over the following years, aided by a series of student assistants, and formalized a process for students to donate their posters to the archive as soon as the posters were printed.

 The goal of the digital archive is to make the poster collection available to the public, and also to crowdsource missing information from alumni and faculty.
-The physical archive contains many more posters than the digital archive currently displays, as the process of shooting and cataloging continues.
-We hope to have all the posters in the current collection online by the end of 2018, and a dedicated physical archive space, on site at CalArts, is scheduled to be up and running in Fall 2018.
+The physical archive has been housed in a dedicated on-campus space since 2018, and contains many more posters than the digital archive currently displays.
+The process of shooting and cataloging is ongoing.

 If you are an alumni who would like to donate posters to the archive please contact firstname.lastname@example.org.